+- COPS 250 Psychology: Independent Study

+- CPSY 300 Psychology: Psychology and Law

+- CPSY 302 Psychology: Child Development

+- CPSY 412 Psychology: Human Brain Circuitry

+- CPSY 602 Psychology:

+Developmental Psychopathology

-- COPS 250 Psychology: Independent Study - CPSY 302 Psychology: Child Development - CPSY 602 Psychology: Developmental Psychopathology - CPSY 605 Psychology: Psychology of Health and Health Care - CPSY 621 Psychology: Psychology of Human Sexuality - CPSY 802 Psychology: Death, Dying, and Bereavement - CPSY 805 Psychology: Adjustment, Stress and Coping - CPSY 806 Psychology: Behaviour Modification - CPSY 808 Psychology: Community Psychology
+- CPSY 605 Psychology: Psychology of Health and Health Care - CPSY 620 Psychology: - Psychology of Immigration - CPSY 621 Psychology: Psychology of Human Sexuality - CPSY 802 Psychology: Death, Dying, and Bereavement - CPSY 805 Psychology: Adjustment, Stress and Coping - CPSY 806 Psychology: Behaviour Modification - CPSY 808 Psychology: Community Psychology

-This certificate program was revised effective July I, 2009.
-Students who are formally registered in the certificate prior to July I, 2009, must complete the requirements in effect at the time of registration.
+This certificate program has been revised effective July 1, 2012.
+Students who formally registered in the certificate prior to July 1, 2012, must complete the program requirements in effect at the time they registered.
+For further information, please contact The Chang School at 416.979.5035 or ce@ryerson.ca.

 Students can take either CPSY 214 or CPSY 607 but not both.

 Electives Groups A and B have been amalgamated.
-Electives Group C becomes Group B. COPS 6o6 was deleted, therefore making it necessary to combine the two elective groups.
+Electives Group C becomes Group B. COPS 606 was deleted, therefore making it necessary to combine the two elective groups.

 COPS 250 replaces CPSY 961.